wp-plugins/sitelinks-search-box/readme.txt

 1. Run a tool over the code to produce a POT file (Portable Object Template), simply a list of all localizable text.
 Our plugins allready havae this POT file in the /languages/ folder.
 1. Use a plain text editor or a special localization tool to generate a translation for each piece of text.
 This produces a PO file (Portable Object).
 The only difference between a POT and PO file is that the PO file contains translations.
-1. Compile the PO file to produce a MO file (Machine Object), which can then be used in the theme or plugin
+1. Compile the PO file to produce a MO file (Machine Object), which can then be used in the theme or plugin.

 In order to translate a plugin you will need a special software tool like [poEdit](http://www.poedit.net/), which is a cross-platform graphical tool that is available for Windows, Linux, and Mac OS X.